abdulhafeez1432/SeedStarsDjangoApp/README.md

 Adds a name/email address to the database in http://localhost/add
 Note: should validate input and show errors

-The challenge is a Django based application, so please make sure you use all of Django infrastructure (form, template inheritance, ORM) correctly.
-Also make sure the app does not have major security problems: CSRF, XSS, SQL Injection.

-Make reasonable assumptions, state your assumptions, and proceed.
-Once you have completed the challenge, let us know and share your thoughts on the problems/solutions.
+The Application has the following Django infrastructure

+(form, template inheritance, ORM).

+The Application take care of the security such as:

+CSRF, XSS, SQL Injection.